mannguyen0107/LazyFishing/README.md

 	> * Added a check to see if the script is not run as admin then it will restart and run the script as admin.
 	> * Improve the login system.
 	> * Redo the logic of handling window.
+	> * v1.5.1 (HotFix):
+		* Fixed a bug where Settings doesn't save the Glyph Version info.
+	> * v1.5.2 (HotFix):
+		* Fixed the login system finally got it working correctly.
+	> * v1.5.3 (HotFix):
+		* Fixed a bug where fishing bot randomly stop.
+	> * v1.5.4 (HotFix):
+		* Change the time when fishing bot check for readmemory to increase the CPU performance.
+	> * v1.5.5 (HotFix):
+		* Added a better way to detect if the bot is stuck when fishing it will restart itself.
+	> * v1.5.6 (HotFix):
+		* Fixed FishingState ReadMemory.

+- v1.6:

+	> * - Redesign the bot GUI.
+	> * Added Nippy fishing method v1.1.
+	> *  Added a new feature which gives the user the choice to choose which account will be fishing, which account will not be fishing.
+Also, which account will drop boot or decons.
+	> *  Added Log Screen.
+	> *  Redo Boot/Decons bot no more image search.
+	> * v1.6.1 (HotFix):
+		* Fixed problem where bot never click on Play button to start the game.
+		* Fixed a possible problem that cause the bot cant start fishing which is the game window didn't get rename.
+		* Added log to when the bot click Play button and changing window name (for debugging purpose).

+- v1.7:

+	> * Added auto Anti-AFK if the client errors out too much.
+	> * Added a way for users to select which slots they want to drop boot or decons on.
+	> * Added a few bug fix for fishing bot (Thanks to Nippy).
+	> * Added resize game window button, so you could enlarge the game window to see chat trade then you can resize it without relaunch it.
+	> * Clean up un used variables (increases CPU performance)
+	> * Clean up the bot folder.
+Deleted un use images.
+	> * Seperate code into many sections (for development purpose).
+	> * Added auto shutdown computer or trove.
+	> * v1.7.1 (HotFix):
+		* Fixed Resize All button.
+		* Fixed a bug where it would clear log file when press Ctrl + F1.
+		* Change the selected slot image from cross to tick.

 ## Installation: